top of page

 Lelise Weyessa is a Biology major with a Chemistry minor at UNCG.
 She is currently collecting data using a microCT machine to create an ontogenetic reference sample for human femoral microstructure.
 These data will be used to describe the range of variation and to compare differences between healthy and emaciated bone in children.

-Julia Klass graduated from Appalachian State University with a Bachelor's degree in 2020.
+Julia Klass graduated from Appalachian State University with a Bachelor's degree in Anthropology in 2020.
 She was a double major in Anthropology and Biology.
 She came to UNCG in the Fall of 2022 to do research on traumatic injuries at the Bronze Age site of Dahwa, Oman.
-Julia is currently in South Korea and is applying to Graduate Programs to continue her research in Bioarchaeology.
+Julia studied language in South Korea in Summer 2023 and is entering the Graduate Program at the University of Edinburgh to continue her research in Bioarchaeology.

 Former Undergraduate Researcher (Spring, 2021)

 Tatyana Watson-Glen graduated from UNCG in 2021.
-She was an anthropology major and did research on paleopathology in the context of climate and environmental change with Dr. Robbins Schug.
-Tatyana co-authored a paper with Dr. Robbins Schug in her senior year (Robbins Schug et al., 2022).
+She was an Anthropology major and did research on paleopathology in the context of climate and environmental change with Dr. Robbins Schug.
+Tatyana co-authored a paper with Dr. Robbins Schug in her senior year (Robbins Schug et al., 2023).